puzzle/ansible-training/content/en/docs/04/02/_index.en.md

 Create a playbook `userplay.yml` doing the following and running on `node1` and `node2`:

-* On `node1`: Create a file `/etc/dinner.txt` with the content below by using the `template` module:
+* On `node1`: Create a file `/etc/dinner.txt` with the content below by using the `ansible.builtin.template` module:
   ```
   <name_of_user> <food_for_user>
   ```
-* On `node1`: There should be a entry in the file `/etc/dinner.txt` for each user in the variable `users`.
+* On `node1`: There should be an entry in the file `/etc/dinner.txt` for each user in the variable `users`.
 Use a for loop in the template.
 * On `node1`: If a user has no food specified, use "kebab".
 Look for `filters` in the online docs.
 You should be familiar with searching the online docs by now.
 * On `node2`: The same playbook `userplay.yml` should create a (Linux) group for every different food specified in the variable `users`.
 If a user has no food defined, create the group "kebab" instead.
 * On `node2`: Create a user for every entry in the `users` variable.
 Ensure that this user is also in the group with the same name as his food.
 Again, if no food is defined for this user, add group "kebab".

 #### Bonus 1